o3de/o3de-multiplayersample/README.md

 ```

 The final step will print out warnings that the compatibility check for MultiplayerSample and Blast will be skipped.
 These warnings can be ignored.

+#### Option #2 - Use Project Manager

+If you've already built the O3DE engine, use the O3DE project manager to open an existing project.

+1. Find `o3de.exe` under `c:/path/to/o3de/build/bin/profile/o3de.exe`.
+2. (Optional) If MultiplayerSample is not in the "My Projects" view, then click the "New Project..." drop down and select "Open Existing Project".
+   1. Select the project.
+See the [Project Manager User Guide](https://www.o3de.org/docs/user-guide/project-config/project-manager/#projects) for details.
+4. You can directly build the project and skip the Configure and Build steps (Step 3.)

 ### Step 3.
 Configure and build